Election 2020: Better news for National in new poll, but still well behind Labour

 In fact, NZ First are now on the same level of support as the New Conservative Party, The Opportunities Party, the Māori Party and Advance New Zealand.

-Some 11 per cent of voters don;t know who they will vote for, according to Colmar Brunton - that's down 3 percentage points compared to last week.
+Some 11 per cent of voters don't know who they will vote for, according to Colmar Brunton - that's down three points compared to last week.

 Tonight's numbers are the lowest in 10 years for New Zealand First.

-On the preferred Prime Minister rankings, Ardern is still well on top at 54 per cent.
+On the preferred Prime Minister rankings, Jacinda Ardern is still well on top at 54 per cent.

 "I think it's important to have the momentum," she said.